FutureCyberMan/EllipticCurveCalculator/README.md

 >>> print(p1*4)
 (4, 6)
 ```

+### Error Handling
+- The code will prevent adding points that have a different modulo.
+- If you add to points on a different curve, and error will be thrown.
+- If the slope between two points approaches infinity, and error will be thrown.

 More functionality (such as determining points on a curve) will be present in the future.